lichendust/meander-sublime/readme.md

 ## Recommended Packages / Tweaks

-In addition to the Meander package, I recommend the following packages for a minimal, distractionless Sublime writing experience:
+In addition to the Meander package, I recommend the following packages for a great Sublime Text writing experience:

-- The [Alabaster Theme](https://github.com/tonsky/sublime-scheme-alabaster) for an extremely clean light-mode that works very well with Fountain.
+- The [Alabaster Theme](https://github.com/tonsky/sublime-scheme-alabaster) for extremely clean light and dark modes that work very well with Fountain.
-- The [Typewriter](https://github.com/alehandrof/Typewriter) package, which provides a typewriter-scroll mode that locks the scrolling position to the caret as you type.
+- The [Typewriter](https://github.com/alehandrof/Typewriter) package, which provides a 'focus' mode, locking the scrolling position to the caret as you type.
+- The [Tiny Count](https://github.com/lichendust/tinycount-sublime) package (mine!), which adds a comment-aware word counter in the status bar; for Fountain, this means your boneyards and notes aren't counted, giving you a more accurate reflection of your actual progress.

 ### Theme Colours

 Using the parent Fountain scope `text.fountain`, specific theme tweaks can be made for better customisation.

-Here's one I use personally, which inverts scene headings (and scene numbers) to make them extremely visible:
+Here's one I use personally, which inverts scene headings and scene numbers to make them extremely visible:

 ```json
 {